LekePerlaska/ShoppingSite/README.md

-# Shopping Site For HTML Practice
+# Shopping Site For HTML/CSS Practice

 This is simply a practice site for HTML/CSS